ORESoftware/npm-link-up/readme.md

     packagea/{package.json,.nlu.json}
     packageb/{package.json,.nlu.json}
     packagec/{package.json,.nlu.json}
- .nlu.umbrella.json

 ```

+(If you use the --all or --every options, you won't need a config file).

-In .nlu.umbrella.json, put this:
+In .nlu.json, put this:

 ```
 {